Members and former members of the Alumni Advisory Board share why they stay connected to Landmark College.

 Stephen owns and operates Sack Energy Co., a fifth-generation energy company in Connecticut.
 He lives in West Hartford, Connecticut, with his wife and four children.

-Andrea is an art teacher at the Windward School in White Plains, New York,a school for students in grades 1 through 9 with language-based learning differences.
+Andrea is an art teacher at the Windward School in White Plains, New York, for students in grades 1 through 9 with language-based learning differences.

 Theo van Roijen ’00, Former member

-Theo is a Kurzweil Specialist for the LD/ADD Academic Support Program at Lesley University.
-She also trains and supports students in using Dragon and The Smartpen.
+Theo is the former Kurzweil Specialist for the LD/ADD Academic Support Program at Lesley University.
+She also privately trains and supports students in using Dragon and The Smartpen.